projectatomic/atomic-enterprise-training/eap-latest-setup.md

     cd
     git clone https://github.com/projectatomic/atomic-enterprise-training.git training
-    cd ~/training/early-access
+    cd ~/training/eap-latest

 ### The Hello World Definition JSON
-In the `early-access` training folder, you can see the contents of our pod definition by using `cat`:
+In the `eap-latest` training folder, you can see the contents of our pod definition by using `cat`:

 [//]: # (TODO: make a new hello-openshift image and correct "image" attr below)